kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 ### 3. Create a Role For Kolena to Assume

-Return to the Kolena platform [Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations).
+Return to the Kolena platform [Integrations tab](https://app.kolena.io/redirect/organization?tab=integrations).

 On the "Create Amazon S3 Integration" page, click "Generate a Principal ARN".
 This will create a Principal which will be referenced in a trust policy.
 Setting an External Id to include within the trust policy is recommended.

 Once these steps are complete, copy the JSON which appears on the page.
-This will be of the form
+This will be of the form:

 ```json
 {